Shotts F.C.

 Shotts Football Club was a 19th-century football club based in Shotts, Lanarkshire, Scotland.
 Although it only existed for 7 years, it twice reached the Lanarkshire Cup final and once reached the Scottish Cup quarter-final.

 History

-The club was formed in 1876, and its first match was on 26 August 1876, against a Partick F.C. side, which won 8–0.
+The club was formed in 1876, as a works side for the Shotts Ironworks, and its first match was on 26 August 1876, against a Partick F.C. side, which won 8–0.
+There had been an attempt to merge with the East Lanarkshire Cricket Club and play under the East Lanarkshire name before undertaking competitive football, but the club only ever played under the Shotts name.

 Its first competitive match was in the 1876–77 Scottish Cup, losing at Stonelaw in the first round.
 One of its earliest reported matches - against the Shotts Instrumental Band - was abandoned after a visiting player broke his collarbone in a fall, the match umpire fortunately being a doctor.

 Lanarkshire Cup

 In 1878–79, the club was one of the 16 founder members of the Lanarkshire Football Association, and came fifth in the ballot for representation on the committee.
 It played in the first Lanarkshire Cup that season, and its first tie, against Calderbank, saw the club gain its record win of 17–0.
 The club played Hamilton Academical four times in the third round (made up of five clubs), without there being a winner; rather than trying to break the tie, the Acas were ordered to play Stonelaw, with Shotts to meet the winner.
 As two clubs scratched, the tie between Shotts and the winner (Stonelaw) was the tournament final and it was played at the Acas' ground.
 Stonelaw took the lead through an own goal, Menzies securing the game with a second before half-time.
 There was however an allegation that Stonelaw had relied on seven guest players for the final, and, although no protest was made, Stonelaw vanishes from the fixture lists afterwards.

 Shotts nearly had instant redemption, reaching the final of the same competition in 1880–81, played at Clarkston in front of "several thousand" spectators, but losing 3–2 to Thistle of east Glasgow, due to a goalkeeping slip with 2 minutes to go.
 The club had won 12 out of 16 matches, but its only two defeats were the Lanarkshire final and in the second round of the 1880–81 Scottish Cup.